-- Effluent monitoring consists of the basic site-specific monitoring necessary to measure compliance with individual effluent discharge specifications and/or assess potential impacts to groundwater water quality.
-Core monitoring is typically conducted at the end of the treatment process and prior to distribution of recycled water to use sites.
-Effluent monitoring will answer the following questions. - a.
+- a.
 Does the effluent comply with permit discharge specifications and other requirements of this Order, thereby ensuring that water quality objectives are achieved in the groundwater? - b.
 Does the effluent comply with the statewide treatment standards for recycled water, as required by title 22? - c.
-Is the Facility being properly operated and maintained to ensure compliance with the conditions of the Order? - 2.
-Recycled water distribution monitoring provides information necessary to track the distribution of recycled water in the San Diego Region.
+Is the Facility being properly operated and maintained to ensure compliance with the conditions of the Order? - Recycled water distribution monitoring provides information necessary to track the distribution of recycled water in the San Diego Region.
 This information provides an essential part of a cumulative picture of the distribution and use of recycled water within the San Diego Region.

-Collection and analysis of recycled water production and use site data will help answer the following questions.

-- a.
-What is the total volume of recycled water produced from the SRTTP? - b.
+Collection and analysis of recycled water production and use site data will help answer the following. - a.
+What is the total volume of recycled water produced from the facility? - b.
 Where are the recycled water use sites located? - c.
 What is the volume of recycled water delivered to each use site? - d.
-What is the level of compliance with Rules and Regulations at recycled water reuse sites? - 3.
-Groundwater monitoring provides information necessary to ensure that the injection of recycled water for the creation of a seawater intrusion barrier in the Lower Ysidora Subbasin does not have an adverse impact on groundwater quality. - a.
-Are TDS concentrations in receiving groundwater quality decreasing? - b.
-Are impacts from the discharge of effluent in the seawater intrusion barrier evident in concentrations of constituents in the groundwater?
+What is the level of compliance with Rules and Regulations at recycled water reuse sites?